hthrfong/redwing-a-discord-bot/README.md

 # Redwing, a Discord bot

-Redwing is a friendly, casual bot who will brighten your server.
+Redwing is a friendly, casual bot who will brighten your server with Marvel-related fun.